covergirlszn/Markers/README.md

 - a bit obvioujs but the rgb level in css is very much  a function because it takes values and makes something new out of it... cute

+-While the red and blue markers look the same, the green one is much lighter than it was before.
+This is because the green color keyword is actually a darker shade, and is about halfway between black and the maximum value for green.